Neil Sedaka: All Time Greatest Hits, Volume 2

 Neil Sedaka: All Time Greatest Hits, Volume 2 is a compilation album containing the works of American pop singer Neil Sedaka.
-The songs featured are some of Sedaka's lesser-known songs from his days with RCA Victor from 1958–1966, songs that were not included on the 1988 album Neil Sedaka: All Time Greatest Hits.
+The songs featured are some of Sedaka's lesser-known songs from his days with RCA Victor from 1958 to 1966, songs that were not included on the 1988 album Neil Sedaka: All Time Greatest Hits.
 The album was released in 1991 by RCA Records.